 Finance is a stimulating and challenging discipline that offers a wide range of exciting and dynamic careers across the Financial industry.
 Our MSc Finance has been designed to produce graduates that meet the demands of employers.
 The application of finance theory to real world problems is a consistent theme running through our modules.
 Extensive use of real-world data from the Bloomberg terminals is a feature of all taught modules as we seek to integrate theory with real world practice.
 The programme offers an extensive training in the core areas of finance, such as Asset Pricing and Portfolio Management, Corporate Finance and Valuation, Derivatives securities, and Financial Risk Analysis; while also offering a Finance Live module, which will bring financial market participants and real financial market challenges to the classroom, giving students experience of critically evaluating real-world situations and solving problems.
 A novel Summer School in Data Management and Financial Analytics is designed to provide students with practical experience in software used across the industry.
 In combination, these modules deliver skills that will positively differentiate our graduates in the job market.

 Other applicants will be considered on a case-by-case basis and may be interviewed if they have:

 Minimum English language requirements: please visit Maynooth University International Office website for information about English language tests accepted and required scores.
 The requirements specified are applicable for both EU and non-EU applicants.

-Online application only http://www.pac.ie/maynoothuniversity
+Online application only www.pac.ie/maynoothuniversity

-The following information should be forwarded to PAC, 1 Courthouse Square, Galway or uploaded to your online application form:
+The following documents should be forwarded to PAC, 1 Courthouse Square, Galway or uploaded to your online application form:

 Certified copies of all official transcripts of results for all non-Maynooth University qualifications listed MUST accompany the application.
 Failure to do so will delay your application being processed.
 Non-Maynooth University students are asked to provide two academic references and a copy of birth certificate or valid passport.